AVL tree: Set operations and bulk operations

 Here Height(v) is the height of a subtree (node) v. (l,k,r) = expose(v) extracts v's left child l, the key k of v's root, and the right child r.
 Node(l,k,r) means to create a node of left child l, key k, and right child r.

-To split an AVL tree into two smaller trees, those smaller than key k, and those larger than key k, first draw a path from the root by inserting k into the AVL.
+To split an AVL tree into two smaller trees, those smaller than key k, and those greater than key k, first draw a path from the root by inserting k into the AVL.
 After this insertion, all values less than k will be found on the left of the path, and all values greater than k will be found on the right.
 By applying Join, all the subtrees on the left side are merged bottom-up using keys on the path as intermediate nodes from bottom to top to form the left tree, and the right part is asymmetric.
 The cost of Split is O(log n), order of the height of the tree.